Upcoming Events...

 month.
 The items needed are typically the same, but we will collect for LifeHouse

-pantry in November, Midland’s cupboard in October, and continue then every other
+pantry in November, Midland’s cupboard in December, and continue then every

-month.
-Any pantry or non-perishable items accepted and a special list is posted on
+other month.
+Any pantry or non-perishable items accepted and a special list is

 Offering Card - We now have Offering Cards on our credence table as we enter the